armonkahil/Bamazon/README.md

 ![Bamazon Logo](assets/images/Capture.PNG)
 # Welcome to Bamazon

 ##### Node.js and MySQL assignment
-An Amazon-like storefront with Node.js and MySQL.
+An Amazon-like storefront with **Node.js** and **MySQL**.
 This app will take in orders from customers and deplete stock from the store's inventory.
 As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+The items used in the store are actual prices from Amazon and Best Buy.
+I sure *miss* the days when a Gameboy game was $30. :open_mouth:

-## Technologies Used
+##  - Technologies Used:
-    - Node.js
+    - Node.console.log('js:', js)
     - MySQL
     - Gradient-string
     - Chalk
     - Cli-table
     - Inquirer
     - ESlint Syntax

 ### Early versions of the app
 ![Early Versions](https://media3.giphy.com/media/14sIKFLfUEeCti/source.gif)